DaveDubUK/hifi-pfnn/readme.md

 # PFNN for high Fidelity

 This project is a work in progress - it doesn't work yet.
-The basic idea is to see if the PFNN can be adapted to run in HighFidelity using Javascript.
+The basic idea is to see if the PFNN can be adapted to run in HighFidelity using JavaScript.
 The C++ code is being translated into JavaScript.
 GLM-JS is being used for simpler translation of C++ glm functions.

 ![HiFi PFNN so far](/pfnn-hifi.gif)